ThreeHungryChinese/EC601_Project/README.md

 ·API for Thrid-Party Developer

-·HTTP request to communicate between different components of system
+·HTTPs request to communicate between different components of system

 ## Schedule: